Limitations of neural network training due to numerical instability of backpropagation: Introduction

 \section{Introduction}

-Deep learning is a machine learning technique based on artificial neural networks with a large number of layers, which are trained by gradient-based methods.
+Deep learning is a machine learning technique based on artificial neural networks which are trained by gradient-based methods and which have a large number of layers.
 This technique has been tremendously successful in a wide range of applications~\cite{lecun2015deep, krizhevsky2012imagenet,silver2016mastering,senior2020improved}.
 Of particular interest for applied mathematicians are recent developments in which deep neural networks are applied to tasks of numerical analysis such as the numerical solution of inverse problems~\cite{arridge2019solving,ongie2020deep, li2020nett, jin2017deep, pineda2022deep} or of (parametric) partial differential equations~\cite{weinan2018deep,han2018solving,raissi2019physics,grohs2018proof,schwab2019deep,kutyniok2019theoretical,lu2021learning, bhattacharya2020model}.

 The appeal of deep neural networks for these applications is due to their exceptional efficiency in representing functions from several approximation classes that underlie well-established numerical methods.
 In terms of approximation accuracy with respect to the number of approximation parameters, deep neural networks have been theoretically proven to achieve approximation rates that are at least as good as those of finite elements~\cite{LinearFEMReLU, OPS19_811, marcati2020exponential}, local Taylor polynomials or splines~\cite{Yarotsky2017, ReLUSobolev}, wavelets~\cite{shaham2018provable} and, more generally, affine systems~\cite{boelcskeiNeural}.